 Why is advanced analytics so important?

-While many companies already use and operationalize business intelligence applications within their business processes to leverage their data assets, the true potential of data is still untouched in many organizations.
+The volume of business data continues to grow exponentially.
+In industries like manufacturing, this data is being generated through millions of sensors, connected devices, payment systems, cameras, and other Internet of Things (IoT) applications.
+While many companies already use and operationalize business intelligence applications within their processes to leverage data, the true potential of data is still untouched in many organizations.

 Learn more about advanced analytics with RapidMiner